Comparative Review of Modern Competing Risk Methods in High-dimensional Settings

 \item Interaction: This model included linear terms in the true covariates and interaction terms of the form $I(X_k>0)\cdot X_{k+6}$, $k=1,2,\ldots,6$ between the continuous and binary covariates, i.e.,

 where\\ $\bfbeta^I = (-\log(2), \log(2), 0, 0, -\log(2), \log(2))$ for cause 1 and\\ $\bfbeta^I = (0, 0, -\log(2), \log(2), -\log(2), \log(2))$ for cause 2; \end{enumerate}

 The parameter values in the Fine–Gray model were chosen to reflect realistic and interpretable effect sizes.
 Specifically, regression coefficients of $\log(2)$ and $-\log(2)$ correspond to moderate hazard ratios of approximately 2 and 0.5, while coefficients of $\pm 1.5$ represent stronger effects, allowing us to evaluate method performance across a range of signal strengths.

-The above specifications include 4 sample sizes ($n$), 4 numbers of covariates ($p$), 3 correlation structures for continous covariates (cortype) and 3 correlation strengths for dependent structures ($r$), 2 sparsity structures for binary covariates $(r_b)$, and 3 predictor models (model).
+The above specifications include 4 sample sizes ($n$), 4 numbers of covariates ($p$), 3 correlation structures for continuous covariates (cortype) and 3 correlation strengths for dependent structures ($r$), 2 sparsity structures for binary covariates $(r_b)$, and 3 predictor models (model).
 Together, these factors result in 672 unique simulation scenarios.
 For each scenario, we generated 10 replicates.
-Event times ($T_i^*$) were simulated from the Fine-Gray model, while censoring times ($C_i$) were independently drawn from a uniform distribution, $C_i \sim \text{Unif}(0, 20)$.
+Event times ($T_i^*$) were simulated from the Fine–Gray model, while censoring times ($C_i$) were independently drawn from a uniform distribution, $C_i \sim \text{Unif}(0, 20)$.
 The \emph{simulateTwoCauseFineGrayModel} function from the R package \emph{fastcmprsk} \citep{fastcmprsk} was utilized for data generation.
 In the simulated datasets, the average censoring rate across scenarios was about 25\% (SD $\approx$ 7\%).

 Importantly, our simulation design departs from prior comparative studies involving the methods considered in this work (e.g., \citet{fu_et_al_2017,ishwaran_et_al_2014,binder_et_al_2009}) by spanning a broader grid of sample sizes and dimensionalities, incorporating richer covariate types and correlation structures, and evaluating a more diverse set of performance metrics.
 Supplementary Table~1 contrasts our design with these studies in terms of simulation settings, models compared, and evaluation metrics.